Are you thinking about trying out wood burning? You came to the right place!

 Basswood isn’t toxic when burned, but there’s still a chance any wood can cause irritation when burning it.

-The best bet is to wear a respirator like this one.
+The best bet is to wear a respirator.

 You may not notice any adverse effects right away from fumes, but it can cause problems later on in life (and by problems, I mean cancer, so it’s not something to take lightly.)